j2zhao/tablevault/docs/core_concepts/structure.md

 ///

 !!! note "Direct File Edits"
-    Directly editing files is generally discouraged, with two exceptions: Builder (YAML) and Python code files may be modified using an external editor.
+    While the files are transparently exposed, directly editing files is generally discouraged - with two exceptions: Builder (YAML) and Python code files may be modified using an external editor.
 To help prevent accidental modifications on Unix systems, TableVault sets certain files to read-only.
 While this does not stop intentional changes, it serves as a safeguard against common mistakes.

 ---